-(e) Within six months of the Effective Date, JCMSC shall also identify and designate a point of contact ("POC") within each department responsible for delinquency matters before the court - including, but not limited to, probation, detention, and the Juvenile Court Magistrates - to report on and evaluate the department's DMC reduction efforts.
+- 1. DMC Assessment - (e) Within six months of the Effective Date, JCMSC shall also identify and designate a point of contact ("POC") within each department responsible for delinquency matters before the court - including, but not limited to, probation, detention, and the Juvenile Court Magistrates - to report on and evaluate the department's DMC reduction efforts.
 (MoA p.
 22)

 Points of contact (POC) were designated.
 An email confirming those designations was attached to the first Compliance Report dated April 2, 2013.
 There have been some changes in those designations.
 The Point of Contact process was designed to help reduce DMC.
-Appendix 8 includes the most recent Point of Contact report on Referrals and Admissions to Detention.
+Appendix 6 includes POC reports from Judicial, Corrective Services and Detention & Children's Bureau.

-The Point of Contact (POC) report in Appendix 8 showed improvement in the data provided and in analysis of that data.
-A number of concerns remain about the Point of Contact Reports:
+The Point of Contact (POC) reports continue to be a mixed bag.
+There have been improvements in the data provided and in the analysis of that data but previous expressed concerns remain.

-Reports are not done at each Decision Point.
+As stated in Compliance Report #7, POC reports are not done at each Decision Point.
 While some decision points may warrant more focus than others, DMC needs to be reduced at any point in which it exists.
-A POC report is a prerequisite to formulating efforts to reduce DMC therefore, no POC report - no apparent effort to reduce DMC.
+A POC report is a prerequisite to formulating efforts to reduce DMC therefore, no POC report no apparent effort to reduce DMC.
+The easiest evaluation of a POC report is simply whether it provides any recommendation or guidance to reduce DMC in that area.
+Of the three reports in Appendix 6, the report on Detention & the Children's Bureau is the only report that includes any type of recommendation for action.